History of nudity: Europe

 The period between the ancient and modern world—approximately 500 to 1450 CE—saw an increasingly stratified society in Europe, with attitudes and behavior dependent upon social status.
 At the beginning of the period, everyone other than the upper classes lived in close quarters and did not have the modern sensitivity to private nudity, but slept and bathed together naked as necessary.
 The Roman baths in Bath, Somerset, were rebuilt, and used by both sexes without garments until the 15th century.
 Later in the period, with the emergence of a middle class, clothing in the form of fashion was a significant indicator of class, and thus its lack became a greater source of embarrassment.
 These attitudes only slowly spread to all of society.

 Until the beginning of the eighth century, Christians were baptized naked to represent that they emerged from baptism without sin.
 The disappearance of nude baptism in the Carolingian era marked the beginning of the sexualization of the body by Christians that had previously been associated with paganism.

 In the 13th century theorists dealt with the issue of sexuality, Albertus Magnus favoring a more philosophical view influenced by Aristotle that sex within marriage was a natural act.
-However, his pupal Thomas Aquinas and others took the view of Saint Augustine that sexual desire was shameful not only as original sin, but that lust was a disorder because it undermined reason.
+However, his pupil Thomas Aquinas and others took the view of Saint Augustine that sexual desire was shameful not only as original sin, but that lust was a disorder because it undermined reason.
 Sexual arousal was deemed so dangerous as to be avoided except for procreation, nudity being particularly taboo, which remained until the Renaissance.

 Sects with beliefs similar to the Adamites, who worshiped naked, reemerged in the early 15th century.

 Although there is a common misconception that Europeans did not bathe in the Middle Ages, public bath houses were popular until the 16th century, when concern for the spread of disease closed many of them.
 The first Christians inherited Roman culture, which maintained public water supplies and baths, and bathing remained a popular institution, and a profitable one.
 Saint Augustine and Clement of Alexandria promoted the virtue of cleanliness.
 However, the story of Bathsheba was used to warn against the potential for men being seduced by women bathing.
 Stories of the life of saints emphasized denial of the flesh, and it was the monastic rule that forbade clergy bathing more than three times per year.

 In Christian Europe, the parts of the body that were required to be covered in public did not always include the female breasts.
-In 1350, breasts were associated with nourishment and loving care, but by 1750, artistic representations of the breast were either erotic or medical.
+In depictions of the Madonna from the 14th century, Mary is shown with one bared breast, symbolic of nourishment and loving care.
+During a transitional period, there continued to be positive religious images of saints, but also depictions of Eve indicating shame.
+By 1750, artistic representations of the breast were either erotic or medical.
+This eroticization of the breast coincided with the persecution of women as witches.